comit-network/RFCs/RFC-002-SWAP.md

 A protocol that defines the steps, transactions and communications needed to proceed with an asset exchange.

-The protocol itself is defined in subsequent RFCs.
+Such protocols will be defined in subsequent RFCs.

 ##### `value`
 Refer to the RFC of the given `protocol`.